 12 of these contaminants are rated as exceeding EWG Health Guidelines.

 Does Niagara Falls have Lead contamination?

 Yes, it does.
-90 percent of lead samples collected in Niagara Falls had concentrations up to 10.0 parts per billion.
+90 percent of lead samples collected in Niagara Falls between 2015 and 2017 had concentrations up to 10.0 parts per billion.

 Where does Niagara Fall’s water come from?